 By Rachel Hoeing

-Many if us are in the midst of planning Spring Break vacation and/or summer vacations.
+Hooray for Summertime!
+Many of you may be in the midst of planning summer vacations.
 Why not try something different this year?
 Take the advice of other local moms and give their favorite destinations a shot.
 We asked our readers for their favorite beaches along the east coast and came up with the list below.

 This blog will be archived under our Travel category, and you can also access it at any time by clicking on the "Directories" link at the top of the website.